How to Live with Your Puppy or New Dog

 Dogs need a lot of exercise.
 Unless your dog is one of the lazy breeds, he needs about an hour of exercise every day, in addition to training.

 Always crate your dog in the car.
 It will help keep the interior clean and your dog safe.
+Never leave your dog alone in a warm car.

 Keep all training supplies in a specific bag so you’ll always have what you need, when you need it.